A tenancy agreement is a contract between you and your tenant. It covers things like safety, payment of rent and house rules.

-- if they manage the property, the details of your letting agent
+- if a letting agent manages the property, the details of that letting agent

-If you don't know all the details you need
+If you do not know all the details you need

 You can fill in the details you do know online, print the form and fill in the rest later.

-We don't store any of the details you enter into this form.
+We do not store any of the details you enter into this form.